 As a new parent, there are all kinds of days.
 And all sorts of nights, but that’s another story …

-Once I’d moved on from the foggy days of early motherhood, I identified the kinds of days that came around with surprising regularity.
+Once I’d moved on from the foggy days of early motherhood, I found that there were a handful of days that came around with surprising regularity.
 Giving these days a name helped me cope with them.

-Here are five days that nobody had told me about:
+Here are five days that nobody told me about:

 These are the days where nothing goes to plan and every moment brings another setback.

 My ultimate backwards before forwards day was my hubby’s first day back at work after the birth of our second child.
 As he left, I was feeding our little one, while our daughter played at my feet.
 From the outside, the scene probably seemed peaceful and idyllic.
 Moments after the car pulled out of the driveway, my baby did a massive milk-vomit, drenching himself, his sister and me.

 We all needed a bath and a hair-wash – a big deal as it was well before 9am in the middle of winter, with me still moving gingerly after a caesarean.
 I was close to ringing my hubby and asking him to come home.
 Instead, I took a deep breath, realised that it was going to be a backwards before forwards day, and started running the bath